How to Become a Private Investigator in New Mexico

 Step 1.
 Meet Minimum Requirements for a New Mexico Private Investigator License

-Before pursuing a license as a private investigator in New Mexico, you must first meet minimum requirements for licensure:
+Before pursuing a license as a private investigator in New Mexico, you must first meet the baseline requirements for licensure:

 • You must be at least 21 years old.

-• You must be able to secure a surety bond of no less than $10,000.
+• You must be able to secure a surety bond of at least $10,000.

-• If you will provide personal protection or bodyguard services, you must be able to secure general liability insurance of no less than $1 million.
+• If you will provide personal protection or bodyguard services, you must secure general liability insurance of no less than $1 million.

 Step 2.
 Complete Required Experience Hours in New Mexico